annotell/kognic-auth-python/annotell-auth/README.md

 Python 3 library providing foundations for Annotell Authentication on top of the `requests` library.

 Builds on the standard Oauth 2.0 Client Credentials flow.
+There are a few ways to provide auth credentials to our api clients.
+Annotell Python clients such as in `annotell-ams`, or `annotell-input-api` accept an `auth` parameter that can be set explicitly or you can omit it and use environment variables.

-There are a few ways to set your credentials.
+There are a few ways to set your credentials in `auth`.
 1. Set the environment variable `ANNOTELL_CREDENTIALS` to point to your Annotell Credentials file.
 The credentials will contain the Client Id and Client Secret.
+2. Set to the credentials file path like `auth="~/.config/annotell/credentials.json"`
-2. Set environment variables `ANNOTELL_CLIENT_ID` and
+3. Set environment variables `ANNOTELL_CLIENT_ID` and`ANNOTELL_CLIENT_SECRET`
- `ANNOTELL_CLIENT_SECRET`
-3. Set tokens in the constructor with `AuthSession(client_id="X", client_id="Y")`
+4. Set to credentials tuple `auth=(client_id, client_secret)`

+API clients such as the `InputApiClient` accept this `auth` parameter.

+Under the hood, they all use the AuthSession class which is implements a `requests` session with automatic token refresh.
 ```python
 from annotell.auth.authsession import AuthSession